-Note that the proposal to charge a regional event parking rate is different from the proposal to charge peak rail fares during Regional Events that trigger peak levels of rail service.
-As a separate Board action, Metro is proposing to implement a regional event parking rate on some weekends and federal holidays regardless of whether or not the event triggers rail peak service.
+Note that the proposal to charge a regional event parking rate is different from the proposal to charge peak rail fares during regional events that trigger peak levels

+Washington Metropolitan Area Transit Authority of rail service.
+Metro is proposing to implement a regional event parking rate on some weekends and federal holidays regardless of whether or not the event triggers rail peak service.